Lockpickers-United/lpu-belt-explorer/src/resources/danImportHowTo.md

 ## Hello Black Belts!

 In building towards a vision where core picking activities are integrated in one place, the Dan System is now running on lpubelts.com.
 Future lock and project additions should be made on lpubelts.com, and dan requests should reference your lpubelts.com Scorecard.
-The google dan sheet that you all know and love has been put into read-only mode, so you can use it as a check for this transition.
+The Google dan sheet that you all know and love has been put into read-only mode, so you can use it as a check for this transition.

 Follow these instructions to migrate your dan sheet to lpubelts.com: